How to Write a Children's Book: The Ultimate Guide to Writing a Successful Book for Young Readers

 As you can see, children's books have a big, important job to do!
 A single sentence can be so rich with meaning and teaching.

-5. Create your Arc
+5. Create your Story Arc

 I love the concept of the six word memoir: say a lot with few words.
 That's the heart of a good children's book, too.

-You’re dealing with the short attention span of a child and often the grown up, too. (“It’s time for bed!”)
+You're dealing with the short attention span of a child and often the adult reader, too. (“It's time for bed!”)
 This means you need to:

 - Begin